To the beat of the rhythm of the fright.

 At its core, Thumper is a very challenging, yet simple, rhythm game; but what separates and elevates this title above other games in the rhythm genre is its ability to intensify the elements of gameplay to create a frightening atmosphere.
 This intensification is done through the game’s aesthetics, and most notably, the art design.

 Almost immediately, the visuals of Thumper will grasp the player and never let go.
-The abstract bright hues that swirl around the black void create a world unlike any before in gaming.
+The abstract bright hues that swirl around the background’s black void create a world unlike any before.
 Describing this world without a point of comparison is almost impossible.
 It’s like if Space Mountain went to hell, or 2001 was an evil monster.
 Trying to explain with words what Thumper looks like doesn’t do the visuals justice though.
 More importantly, it’s how they make you feel.
 The emptiness paired with the lively colors creates this feeling of uneasiness inside you.
 Gazing into Thumper‘s barren realm of nothingness creates this unnerving sensation while you play, similar to watching an effective horror film.
 This feeling of dread encourages the player to focus on their actions, making each button press feel even more satisfying when done correctly.

 The game’s music adds to the sense of terror as well.
 Thumper‘s soundtrack is atmospheric and bombastic.
 Smooth synth melodies are paired with crashing drums, forming an intense sound that keeps the player on edge.
 The player isn’t exactly matching beats with button inputs like other rhythm games, but rather echoing them, and smart sound cues help indicate when a sequence of maneuvers are correctly pulled off.